IcedCoffeeWithTea/IcedCoffeeWithTea/README.md

 # What do i do

-I do all kinds of projects im kind of 'jack of all trades' kind of guy, I can be a website devoloper one day and game devoloper the other.
+I do all kinds of projects; I'm kind of a "jack of all trades" kind of guy.
+I can be a website developer one day and a game developer the next.
-But these days, I've been focusing on network related projects.
+But these days, I've been focusing on network-related projects.